Visit One of the Best Pumpkin Patches in Connecticut

 Can you believe some sunflowers still stood tall in October and were as big as my face?

-For readers who may miss out on visiting this fabulous pumpkin patch in Connecticut in the fall, the Jones Family Farm is open throughout the year.
+For readers who may miss out on visiting this fabulous pumpkin patch in the fall, the Jones Family Farm is open throughout the year.

 During the holiday season, beginning at the end of November, families can come to the farm to claim one of the most beautiful Christmas trees from the farm.